openSUSE/microos-toolbox/README.md

 toolbox run -r ls /home/
 ```

-Note that this latter working mode has no equivalent in containers/toolbox where, if
-wanting to start a toolbox that runs as the root user on the host, it must be started
+Note that the latter working mode has no equivalent in containers/toolbox, where if a toolbox running as root user on the host must be started with `sudo`.
-with `sudo`.

-### Automatically enter toolbox on login
+## Automatically enter toolbox on login

 Set an `/etc/passwd` entry for one of the users to `/usr/bin/toolbox`: